stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 return new FrameBuffer(buffer.getValue(), dev, pass, attachments, extents);
 ```

-Frame buffer functionality will be developed when we address rendering.
+Frame buffer functionality will be developed further when rendering is address in the next chapter.

 The API for frame buffers is simple: